PrEP (Generic Truvada)

 PrEP is used to prevent HIV before potential exposure to the virus, while PEP is used to prevent HIV within 72 hours after potential exposure to the virus.

-PrEP and PEP are not interchangeable and should not be used to replace one another.
+PrEP and PEP are not interchangeable and should not be used interchangeably.
 For further information on how to use PrEP and PEP safely, speak to your doctor.

 Neither PrEP nor PEP can protect you against other STIs or unwanted pregnancies.
 It is important to always wear a condom during sex to prevent the spread of STIs.